Pearl Thomson – Inspirational Teacher

 by Adrian Bean

 Pearl Clareta Thomson was born on 1st June 1917, in Portland on the island of Jamaica.
 She was an intelligent girl, but just as important was her natural ability to communicate with others.
 She had a genuine interest in helping other people.
-As was the system at the time, she was taken on as a “pupil teacher” so that she could learn how to educate younger pupils.
+As was the system at the time, she was taken on as a “pupil teacher” in order to learn the teaching profession, while completing her own education.

 She was successful and devoted herself to teaching in several schools in Jamaica.
 She married Donald Thomson, also from Portland, in 1948.